 One rare problem that I have been seeing more of lately is external resorption of the tooth.
-On x-ray examinations this can first appear to be decay but it is different.
+On x-ray examinations, this can first appear to be decay but it is different.
 Decay is related to a bacterial invasion and the resulting lesion is soft.
-External resorption has a similar appearance however the lesion is hard when felt with an instrument.
+External resorption has a similar appearance but the lesion is hard when feeling with an instrument.
 While tooth decay may be treated by mechanically removing the decay and restoring the tooth, external resorption is much harder to deal with.

 These lesions are usually a result of trauma.
 I have seen it occur when people were exposed to an accident and blunt trauma is impacted onto the teeth.
-However; recently I’ve discovered another trauma that can be a causative factor in this destructive eating away of the tooth structure.
-Severe clenching or grinding of the teeth can put pressure into the teeth and surrounding structures and initiate this disease process.
+However, recently I’ve discovered another trauma that can be a causative factor in this destructive eating away of the tooth structure.
+Severe clenching or grinding of the teeth can also put pressure on the teeth and surrounding structures and initiate this disease process.

 The cells are normally dormant around permanent teeth.
-However; once trauma is exposed to the root and surrounding structure, they can awaken and cause damage on permanent teeth.
+However, once the trauma is exposed to the root and surrounding structure, they can awaken and cause damage to permanent teeth.
 Again this looks like decay but is a different process and much harder to eradicate.
 Once it gets started, it is very difficult to stop these cells from destroying teeth.
-Usually the only treatment is eventual extraction of the tooth.
+Usually, the only treatment is the eventual extraction of the tooth.

-In these very stressful times we live in, I have seen an epidemic incidence of clenching and grinding of the teeth.
+In these very stressful times in which we live, I have seen an epidemic occurrence of clenching and grinding of the teeth.
 An overwhelming majority of people do this although many do not know they are doing it.
 This can occur during the day or night, but mostly it happens at night.
-Other symptoms of clenching or grinding is jaw pain, shoulder and neck pain and headache pain.
-Resorption of the tooth however is more silent; people usually don’t know until the dentist diagnoses or the resorption goes into the nerve and is painful.
+Other symptoms of clenching or grinding are jaw pain, shoulder and neck pain, and headache pain.
+Resorption of the tooth, however, is more silent; people usually don’t know until the dentist diagnoses it or the resorption goes into the nerve and becomes painful.